 Why did Lorenzo Musetti retire against Novak Djokovic at Roland-Garros in 2021?

 Playing in the fourth round of the Grand Slam for the first time, Musetti took a two-sets-to-love lead against world No 1 Novak Djokovic at Roland-Garros.
 But Musetti failed to pull off the massive upset and also fell short of completing the match.
 Musetti called it quits after three hours and 27 minutes with Djokovic leading 6-7(7), 6-7(2), 6-1, 6-0, 4-0.

 The Italian had taken a break before the fifth set for some apparent back treatment, but he said afterward that he did not have any specific injury.
 Instead he gave the following explanation for his retirement.

 “No, no, no, it’s not an injury.
 It’s, well, just a little bit of cramps and a little bit of low back pain.
 I was not anymore able to win a point, and so was not really… grateful also for the crowd that was there, so I decided to retire.
 There was no chance that I could win a point, so I decided to retire because I think it was the best thing to do it.”

 How old is Lorenzo Musetti?

-Lorenzo Musetti was born on March 3, 2002, in Carrara, Italy, making him 19 years old.
+Lorenzo Musetti was born on March 3, 2002, in Carrara, Italy, which currently makes him 21 years old.

 Who are his family?